 There are a couple ways I tend to do that.
 One is to use a clipping mask.
 To do that, just create a new layer, on top of your line art layer.
 Then, press and hold (Alt) and place your cursor between those two layers.
 You’ll see the cursor change.
 Just click between them, and that will create your clipping mask.
 Now, you can paint those lines.

 Method two—and my preferred method—is to simply click “Lock transparent pixels”, in the Layers panel.
 This will allow the same effect, only coloring the lines on that layer and ignoring the transparent parts.

 Boom!
 Now, you’re ready to create some digital color and make those lines pop.
 Create some layers under your line art and start applying color.
 I tend to be the type that does flats for everything first, then, depending on the piece and my general mood, I might group things together.
 The process is up to you.

 Either way, that’s how I go about separating my line art from the background when I do digital color.
 It’s pretty quick, once you get the hang of it.

 Here’s a look at what I did with this sucker.

 I hope this little tutorial was helpful!

-*Shameless plug* If you like the skull bonsai design, then check out our Amazon store for t-shirts.
-We’ve got several different designs that use it.
+*Shameless plug* If you like the skull bonsai design, then check out our merch store for t-shirts and other fun stuff.

 ‘Til next time!